 Firefly Watch: How to Participate

-It's easy to participate in Firefly Watch!
-All you need to do is spend 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
+Anyone in North American can participate in Firefly Watch!
+All you need to do is spend at least 10 minutes once a week during firefly season observing fireflies in one location (your backyard or in a nearby field).
 All firefly sightings—or lack thereof—are valuable.